-What is a Project Schedule?
+What Is a Project Schedule?

 A project schedule is an organized timetable that defines the timelines for different tasks to be performed to complete a project.
-It is usually created during the planning phase, and the project manager is responsible for creating it.
+It is typically created during the planning phase, and the project manager is responsible for creating it.
 It usually defines the following information:

 - Project timelines along with start date, end date, and milestones.

 - Tasks to perform for achieving the project deliverables.

 - The cost, risks, issues, resources, and dependencies associated with each task.